Suspension bridge over lush green valley in DMZ area, South Korea.

 Get your booking confirmed instantly

-Stroll through Imjingak Park, where history comes alive with the Mangbaedan Altar, a bullet-riddled steam locomotive, and other war memorials.
+Explore Imjingak Park, where you can witness historical sites like the Mangbaedan Altar and a bullet-riddled steam locomotive among other war memorials.

 Visit Lake Majang or Mt Gamaksan Suspension Bridge (as per option selected)